Babies are weird! From their uncanny ability to heal, to their chaotic sleep, discover all the strange phenomenons of babyhood right here.

 - How Breastfeeding Can Protect Against Breast CancerWhen it comes to feeding your baby, breastfeeding is often promoted as the best way to do it, if you can.
 It’s not always easy, and for many parents, it’s not even possible.
 There are several short term health benefits for baby, but many oft-repeated long-term advantages, like making baby smarter, and reducing the risk… Read more: How Breastfeeding Can Protect Against Breast Cancer

-- Episode 8: When Should You Wean our Baby?When your baby is a few months old, it’s time to start facing down the next big milestone in your parenting journey: weaning them onto solid foods.
+- When Should You Wean Your Baby?When your baby is a few months old, it’s time to start facing down the next big milestone in your parenting journey: weaning them onto solid foods.
 But while the official guidance is clear, the advice you get from different people can vary.
 So when should you start the process?
-Right now, Kim is just about to… Read more: Episode 8: When Should You Wean our Baby?
+Right now, Kim is just about to… Read more: When Should You Wean Your Baby?

 - Baby Spit Up: What’s Normal, What’s Not, and How to Handle ItIf you’ve spent any time around babies, chances are you’ve been on the receiving end of a milky surprise.
 Spit ups, posseting, or reflux… whatever you call it, it’s a messy but totally normal part of life with a baby.
 In fact, studies suggest that around half of all babies spit up regularly in their… Read more: Baby Spit Up: What’s Normal, What’s Not, and How to Handle It